 To participate in the IEEE Foundation 50th Anniversary Virtual Reception on March 1, 2023, register at https://webinars.on24.com/ieeedigital/foundation50.

 As the philanthropic partner of IEEE, the IEEE Foundation inspires an engaged community and leverages the generosity of donors to enable IEEE programs that enhance technology access, literacy, and education and supports the IEEE professional community.

 The IEEE Foundation, a tax-exempt 501(c)(3) organization in the United States, connects IEEE member-led initiatives with financing, expertise and philanthropic guidance.
 Our goal is to put effort where philanthropy and technology intersect.
 Together, we deliver opportunity, innovation and impact, and advance the IEEE mission across the globe.
 Learn more.

 IEEE is the world’s largest technical professional organization dedicated to advancing technology for the benefit of humanity.
-Through its highly cited publications, conferences, technology standards, professional and educational activities, IEEE is the trusted voice in a wide variety of areas ranging from electrical engineering, aerospace systems, telecommunications and computer science to biomedical engineering, artificial intelligence, and consumer electronics.
-IEEE has expanded its open access program and launched many new fully open access titles in fields such as computing, telecommunications, biomedical engineering, nanotechnology and more.
-Learn more.
+Through its highly cited publications, conferences, technology standards, and professional and educational activities, IEEE is the trusted voice in a wide variety of areas ranging from aerospace systems, computers, and telecommunications to biomedical engineering, electric power, and consumer electronics.
+Learn more at http://www.ieee.org.